-Additional information (optional) -

 List other persons involved and role (i.e., witness, another involved party, etc.)

-1. What is the nature of the complaint?
+l.
+What is the nature of the complaint?

 2. Describe action(s) taken

 3. What remedy do you seek?

-5. What remedy do you seek.

 Xavier University of Louisiana College of Pharmacy Request for Readmission Form